 Great way to save on your bandwidth/increase speeds.
 When you alter a new file, it simply replaces the part that has been edited and no more, skipping unnecessary work.

 Simple but effective.

-If you are already an Amazon Prime member, then you can enjoy unlimited full-resolution photo storage for the whole time that you remain a member.
+If you are already an Amazon Prime member, you can enjoy unlimited full-resolution photo storage the whole time you remain a member.

-Prime is a great deal all around, with video streaming, music streaming and free next day delivery on Amazon purchases.
+Prime is a great deal, with video streaming, music streaming and free next-day delivery on Amazon purchases.
 All that for £7.99 per month.
-If you are just storing photos then that that’s a great option for you to get a whole bunch of services in one payment.
+If you are just storing photos, then that’s an excellent option for getting a whole bunch of services in one payment.

 You’ll also be able to use the 5GB of free storage for any other files you need too, such as videos and documents.